spencerjibz/MongoCli-client/README.md

   -h, --help                         output usage information

 Commands:
-  start|s                             starts the mongo service for windows platform or checks if the service is  running on other platforms kill|k                             stops the mongodb service list|ls                            lists the databases available for usage documents|docs [options] <dbname>  returns all the documents in specific collection of the defined  database
+  start|s                             starts the mongo service for windows platform or checks for service on linux and MacOs kill|k                             stops the mongodb service list|ls                            lists the databases available for usage documents|docs [options] <dbname>  returns all the documents in specific collection of the defined  database